 So, maybe you’re looking for online date ideas, but you want to get out of the house, blow the cobwebs away.
 How about going for a walk while your partner’s on the other end of the phone, also taking a walk wherever they are?
 This could be on your bucket-list for couples if you’re in a long-distance love affair.

 “I’m in New York, and my partner’s in New Orleans,” says Janet.
 “We’ve done video calls and date nights, but it’s also kind of great to just be out in our respective cities, while on the phone.
-He tells me about things he’s walking past, cafes that look good, what the weather’s like etc. In return, I tell him what our favorite spots in New York look like now, or whether it looks like snow etc.”
+She tells me about things she’s walking past, cafes that look good, what the weather’s like, etc. In return, I tell her what our favorite spots in New York look like now, or whether it looks like it’s about to snow, and so on.”
+Such a cute long-distance relationship, isn’t it?

 We don’t recommend being on a video call the entire time you’re walking because who knows what you’ll run into or trip over.
-Plus it’s hard to concentrate on walking when you’re staring into your phone.
-Try and time your calls at a time when streets aren’t too busy, because nothing annoys people more than someone walking and focusing on how to be romantic on the phone.
-Do a voice call, be as descriptive as you can be, and maybe occasionally turn on the video if you really want to show them something.
+Plus, it’s hard to concentrate on walking when you’re staring into your phone.
+Try and time your calls at a time when streets aren’t too busy, because nothing annoys people more than someone focusing on how to be romantic on the phone instead of paying attention to where they are going.
+It’s better to do a voice call, be as descriptive as you want to be, and maybe occasionally turn on the video if you really want to show them something.

 5. Go on a virtual museum tour